Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/CHECK.md

 | Updated    | Description
 | ----       | ---
+| 2022-01-24 | We checked if PROW is correct at this moment.
+It is :)  so far we can see.
+Issues [[1]](https://github.com/Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/issues/9), [[2]](https://github.com/Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/issues/10) and [[3]](https://github.com/Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/issues/11) were fixed.
+We update the quality status of PROW from ❌ to ✅
 | 2021-09-10 | Sander (CHECK) informed development team on our request
 | 2021-09-09 | Asked CHECK to fix PROW and add vehicle type